Back to Mono Problems

 Widen your Bass with a Layered Stereo Bass

-Firstly, let’s start with a short bass sequence that I have made in SoundBridge, accompanied with some rhythmic elements.
+Firstly, let’s start with a short bass sequence that I have made in SoundBridge, accompanied by some rhythmic elements.
 For the bass sound I have chosen Massive by Native Instruments and within it, I have made a sub bass patch that will stay mono.
 Here is how the patch sounds solo and after that together with drums.

 ~Sub Bass Solo